Vern Trigwell, Allan Trigwell, Harry Cain and Bert Wall – only one came home.

 Henry David Cain known as ‘Harry’ was KIA Hill 200, Ulu Pandan on 12th February 1942.
 It was 2 months plus a couple of days since Harry enlisted.
 Harry Cain was 21 years old.

-Between December 1943 and March 1944 Vern Trigwell was selected from one of Tamarkan, Banpong or Non Pladuk camps by the Japanese for ‘Rakuyo Maru’ Party to go to Japan.
+Between December 1943 and March 1944 Vern Trigwell was selected as being fit, from either Tamarkan or Non Pladuk camps by the Japanese for ‘Rakuyo Maru’ Party to go to Japan.

 On 12th September 1944 the ‘Rakuyo Maru’ sank following a US Navy submarine torpedo attack.
 Vern Trigwell remained alive for four days holding onto a raft.
 Vern was one of a large number of POWs to lose their young lives at sea during this incident.
 He was 24 years old.